marwan-yasser644/smart_attendance/README.md

-# 🎓 KFU Smart Attendance System
+# 🎓 KSU Smart Attendance System
 **Faculty of Artificial Intelligence · Kafrelsheikh University**

 A production-ready QR-based attendance system for university lectures.
 Students scan a QR code with their phone (no app required), submit their name and ID, and attendance is recorded instantly online.